-- 1. Be sure that the WLAN device is on. - 2.
-Select the network status icon in the taskbar, and then connect to one of the available networks.
-If the WLAN is a security-enabled WLAN, you are prompted to enter a security code.
-Enter the code, and then select Next to complete the connection. - NOTE: If no WLANs are listed, you may be out of range of a wireless router or access point. - NOTE: If you do not see the WLAN you want to connect to, right-click the network status icon in the taskbar, and then select Open Network and Sharing Center.
+- Select the network status icon in the taskbar, and then connect to one of the available networks.If the WLAN is a security-enabled WLAN, you are prompted to enter a security code.
+Enter the code, and - NOTE: If no WLANs are listed, you may be out of range of a wireless router or access point. - NOTE: If you do not see the WLAN you want to connect to, right-click the network status icon in the taskbar, and then select Open Network and Sharing Center.
 Select Set up a new connection or network.
 A list of options is displayed, allowing you to manually search for and connect to a network or to create a new network connection. - 3.
 Follow the on-screen instructions to complete the connection.